Probesys/lotemplate/README.md

   --force_replacement, -f
                         Specify if the program should ignore the scan's result
 ```
-Args that start with '--' (eg. --json) can also be set in a config file
+Args that start with '--' (e.g. --json) can also be set in a config file
 (config.ini or specified via --config).
 Config file syntax allows: key=value,
 flag=true, stuff=[a,b,c] (for details, [see syntax](https://goo.gl/R74nmi)).
 If an arg is specified in more than one place, then commandline values